ItsWachira/Hashnode_Blog_Posts/cl7fqzkyu0b1b1cnvej9m1onk.md

 ## Conclusion
 In this post, we learned about building a basic RestFul API with Flask.
 I hope this post, will help you to design a great RESTful API.

+Where do I go from here?
+Well, there are a lot more ways we could improve our current API; you could add bonus routes like PUT, UPDATE  and  DELETE.
+I will leave this to you as a challenge, have fun.

+Happy coding.👨‍💻😊